jina-ai/fastapi-serve/docs/simple/README.md

 ### 🌩️ Deploy a simple FastAPI app to the cloud

-This example shows how to deploy a simple FastAPI app to the cloud using `fastapi-serve`.
+This document explains how to deploy a simple FastAPI app to the cloud using `fastapi-serve`.

 ### 📁 Directory Structure